 In general, there are two ways to perform a risk assessment of an installed fleet of bushings:

-Assuming that a transformer has a life expectancy of 40 to 60 years and a bushing one of >25 years, it is advisable to change the bushing after half the transformer’s life.
-In such a case, detailed evaluation of a bushing’s condition is not really necessary.
+Based on age: Assuming a transformer has a life expectancy of 40 to 60 years and a bushing one of >25 years, it is advisable to change the bushing after half the transformer’s life.
+In such a case, detailed evaluation of a bushing’s condition is not necessary.